JoeyRussoniello/EffortlessMarketSurvey/README.md

 ## Dashboards
 Summarize your Market Survey Results in PreMade Dashboards!
 ### 1. Basic Market Summary (No Internal Data, Rolled Up)
+- Run EffortlessMarketSurvey to scrape the web into an output file, leave rollup = true in config.json
-- Connect to Basic PowerBI Template by Opening the Market Survey Template.pbit in PowerBI desktop
+- Open Dashboards\Market Survey Template.pbit in PowerBI desktop
 - Enter your local Output.csv file path to establish reporting connection
+### 2. Market Comparison (With Internal Data, Rolled Up)
+- Run EffortlessMarketSurvey to scrape the web into an output file, leave rollup = true in config.json
+- Map your portfolio data into the format found in Examples\PortfolioOutput.csv
+- Open Dashboard\Market Comparison Dashboard.pbit in PowerBI desktop
+- Enter your local Output.csv file path and your local Portfolio_Performance.csv File Path to establish reporting connection
 ## Future Improvements
-- More prebuilt PowerBI Dashboard Templates
+- More prebuilt PowerBI Dashboard Templates, and Image examples
-    - With External Data (Used to compare your property with properties in the area)
-        - Useful for Sellers
     - BI Equivalents for data that hasn't been rolled up
 - Fixed Input Option for webscraping (provide a set list of links to peruse and return their values without dynamically fetching properties)
 - Further Updates to Large Example Input and Output datasets, and screenshots of their usage in Dashboards